When Do Measures on the Space of Connections Support the Triad Operators of Loop Quantum Gravity?: Admissibility in the case

 For the $\uone$ theory, the co-vector-fields $f$ in the definition of $E_{S,f}$ are just functions, so we can simplify notation by replacing them all by 1.
 The action of the vector-fields $X$ on the charge network functions then read

-where $I(S,e)$ is the \textit{signed intersection number} of $e$ and $S$ which we define as follows: Call an intersection of an edge $e$ and a surface $S$ \textit{proper} if it is not the start or endpoint of $e$ and $e$.
+where $I(S,e)$ is the \textit{signed intersection number} of $e$ and $S$ which we define as follows: Call an intersection of an edge $e$ and a surface $S$ \textit{proper} if it is not the start or endpoint of $e$ and $e$ is transversal to $S$ at the intersection.
 Let $P_\pm$ be the number of proper intersections of $S$ and $e$ with positive/negative relative orientation of $S$ and $e$ at the intersection point and $I_\pm$ the number of intersections with positive/negative relative orientation that are not proper.
 Then $I(S,e)=P_+-P_-+(I_+-I_-)/2$.
 Finally, we note the following useful formula:

 We will now examine more closely the admissibility of surfaces with respect to measures on $\gcon_{\uone}$.
 We will see that the reasons for surfaces not to be admissible can be manifold: Firstly, note that since the representation labels $n_e$ in \eqref{eq3.3} can be arbitrary large, admissibility requires that the higher Fourier components of the measure have to be suitably damped.
 This is the reason why the $r$-Fock measures do not have admissible surfaces, as we will show below.